windingtree/org.id-sdk/packages/cli/docs/index.md

 - `--method`: a verification method registered in the ORG.JSON
 - `--payload`: a path to ORG.JSON file
 - `--output`: a path where to save an ORGID VC
-- `--deploy:ipfs` (optional): created ORGiD VC will be deployed
+- `--deploy:ipfs` (optional): created ORGiD VC will be deployed to IPFS

 Signing of the ORG.JSON using the defined verification method.
 Current version of the utility supports the following verification methods:

 - `EcdsaSecp256k1RecoveryMethod2020`: signature made with blockchain account
 - `EcdsaSecp256k1VerificationKey2019`: signature made with EC private key

-> - Requirement: The related to the verification method private key must be available as an `ACCOUNT_KEY` environment variable
+> - Requirement: The related to the verification method private key must be registered in the local project file or available as an `ACCOUNT_KEY` environment variable.
 > - The verification method that you want to use for the signing must be properly defined in the ORG.JSON file

+During an interaction with a user, he will be prompted to choose how to access a private key that should be used for an ORGiD VC signature.
+In the case of a registered key, a user has to provide a key pair tag and password.
+Using this data a proper key will be loaded from the local project file, decrypted and used for making of signature.

 ```bash
 npx orgid --type OrgJson --payload <PATH_TO_ORG_JSON> --method <VERIFICATION_METHOD_ID> --output <PATH_TO_OUTPUT_FILE> --deploy:ipfs true